Total Diplomacy Risk game strategies

 Risk can be surprising and in the course of a game, you may always have a heart sinking feeling of imminent danger and fall.
 In fact, this is what makes Risk so exciting.
 Anyone can win which means even experienced players must be on guard all the time otherwise can easily lose.

 The opening stages of a game are quite critical.
 If you start badly or make mistakes, you are very likely to get kicked out and the game and lose.
 You must pay constant attention to your opponents as well as your own position in comparison with others.
 The best way to learn opening moves is by example.
-Let’s consider the following game.
+Let’s consider the game shown above.

 This game is played on a non-Earth map.
 The card sequence is escalating which means that the rate goes up by 2 every time someone cashes a set.
 We are going to analyse this game in an abstract way, so don’t worry too much about the details.
 Assume that similar to the Earth map, the bigger the continent or the higher the number of its borders, the more bonuses you get.